STF recovers missing girl after five years

-A 19-year-old Hardoi girl, who went missing five years ago was recovered by the Special Task Force (STF) but with a 3-year-old daughter.
+A 19-year-old Hardoi girl, who went missing five years ago, was recovered by the Special Task Force (STF) along with her 3-year-old daughter.

 The STF probe suggested that Satish and his friends had no hand in this incident.
 The STF, meanwhile, received an input that Pradeep Singh of Bajnagar village in Sitapur got married to a minor during the same period.